madeden/blogposts/k8s-using-efs/03-efs-in-k8s.md

 To consume storage like EFS in Kubernetes, you need 2 primitives:

 * Persistent Volumes (PV), which define large storage allocations that can be sliced into separate sub-volumes.
 Think of this as a disk that you could partition essentially.
+PVs are managed by the administrator.
 * Persistent Volume Claims (PVC): this is a chunk / partition of a PV that is allocated to one or more pods.
 If you have several PVs, Kubebernetes will elect the most suitable PV to consume data from.
+PVC are consumed by the users of the cluster.

 PVCs can have different Read/Write properties:
   * Read Only: like secrets
   * ReadManyWriteOnce: only one pod can write, but many can read.
 If you have a master/agent deployment for example
   * ReadWriteMany: everyone can read and write.
 If you have to exchange files between different micro services, this is a simple way of doing so

 A PV will look like